winning application tips

 - Be original.
 Be creative in your answers.
 Do not be afraid to highlight your strengths and to talk about yourself.

 - Don’t tell us, show us.
-Use concrete examples to individualize your essay and demonstrate the point you want to make.
+Use concrete examples to individualize your writing and demonstrate the point you want to make.
 Avoid vague references or cliches.
 Instead, use descriptive words to make a strong impression.